Mary Moers Wenig Legal Essay Competition Winner “Over My Dead Body: Preventing and Resolving Disputes Regarding the Disposition of the Dead”

 Call For Papers

 The University of Iowa College of Law and The American College of Trust and Estate Counsel’s Legal Education Committee are organizing the 7th academic symposium financially supported by the ACTEC Foundation.
-The symposium, Wealth Transfer Law in Comparative and International Perspective will be held at the University of Iowa College of Law on Friday, September 8, 2017.
+The symposium, Wealth Transfer Law in Comparative and International Perspective was held at the University of Iowa College of Law on Friday, September 8, 2017.

 The Boston College Law Review / ACTEC Symposium